Live at the Palais

 Live at the Palais is a live album by American singer-songwriter Michael Nesmith, originally released in 1978.
 It was recorded in 1977 at the Palais Theatre in Melbourne.

 Most of the songs on the album were derived from the half-dozen albums Nesmith recorded for RCA Records in the early 1970s.
 The album reunited Nesmith with drummer John Ware, whom he had worked with on his first three albums Magnetic South, Loose Salute, and Nevada Fighter, and also marked one of his first collaborations with guitarist John Jorgenson and keyboardist John Hobbs; both would play in the group the Hellecasters with help from Nesmith.

-The album did not sell very well.
+Although the album received good reviews, it was a commercial disappointment.
 Nesmith lampoons the album on his Grammy Award winning 1981 music/comedy video, Elephant Parts.